What Planets Are Visible Tonight? July 2026 Sky Guide

 Venus: the easiest planet to see tonight

-Venus is the best evening planet in the second half of June 2026.
-Look west shortly after sunset.
-If you see a very bright, steady “star” in the evening sky, it is probably Venus.
+Venus is the best evening planet from July 1 to 15, 2026.
+Look low in the western sky shortly after sunset.
+If you see a very bright, steady “star” in the evening, it is probably Venus.

 Venus is much brighter than the stars and is visible even in twilight.
 You don’t need binoculars or a telescope to see it.
-For the best view, choose a place with an open western horizon.
+On July 9, Venus passes close to Regulus, making a beautiful naked-eye pairing in Leo.

 Morning planets: Saturn, Mars, Uranus, and Neptune